 1. Create a VM

-Start from a base template such as Ubuntu desktop and open it in the browser through the built-in VNC path.
+Start from a base template such as Ubuntu desktop and open it in the browser through Selkies, direct VNC, or Guacamole.

 Server-first control plane

 Parallaize keeps heavy agent desktops off your laptop and inside one managed host, with browser access, packaged installs, and room to scale.
-Perfect with Hetzner dedicated server.
+Perfect with Hetzner dedicated servers.

 Basic usage

-Start from a base template such as Ubuntu desktop and open it in the browser through the built-in VNC path.
+Start from a base template such as Ubuntu desktop and open it in the browser through Selkies, direct VNC, or Guacamole.

 Install tools, pull repositories, set up services, and shape the machine until it matches the environment you want operators or agents to use.